A guide to the 'Tudor Reporting Cycle'...

 Please see the information below on how to get the most from your appointments/ consultations.

-In the recent past, the school developed the way it presented/ report information' to parents.
-To ensure that parents are aware of the attainment and progress of their child, there is a cycle of termly consultation evenings as well as the sharing of a mid-year review and an end of year report.
+To ensure that parents are aware of the attainment and progress of their child, there is a cycle of termly consultation evenings as well as the sharing of a mid-year review and an end of year report

 The consultations and reports are organised as follows: